A sales proposal is a formal document sent to potential clients.

 Market research isn’t something your potential customer will spend a lot of time reading but it serves an important purpose: it shows them you’ve gone the extra mile and you’re well-versed in the industry specifics.

-Often, market research won’t require an entire section but it should definitely be sprinkled throughout your proposal.
+Market research may not require an entire section on its own, but displaying examples of how you’ve leveraged market insights to fine-tune your solution should definitely be sprinkled throughout your proposal.

-Demonstrate your experience in the industry and show you’re familiar with the data to the point that you can provide unmatched service.
+Demonstrate your industry experience and show you’re familiar with the data to the point that you can provide unmatched service.

 Here are some questions to help you conduct market research: